tbrlpld/RememberMe/README.md

 TODO
 ----
-* Update colors, especially of game area and header.
-* Remove the 'Back' text from the cards.
 * Test on mobile devices: iPad and iPhone.
 * Clean up old comments.
 * Make sure every function is at least called once.
 Remove unneeded functions.